jed709/jed709.github.io/index.md

     student_t(3, 0, 9)     sigma                                     0         default
 ```

 We can see that by default, `brms` puts "flat" priors on our slopes.
-These are the priors we will focus on.
-What would "flat" priors look like?
+These are the priors we will focus on, for now.
+But what would "flat" priors look like?
 Something like this:

 ![unif](https://github.com/jed709/jed709.github.io/assets/87210399/eb1f5f3e-4d2c-47dd-be99-be6674d95f3a)